lucashbatista/bikeshare/readme_findings.md

 2. Why would casual riders buy Cyclistic annual memberships?

 FIND OUT THE USERS THAT USE THE SERVICE AT LEAST THREE TIMES A WEEK.
 WHAT IS THE MEMBERSHIP PRICE AND THE INDIVIDUAL RIDE PRICE?

+A single ride is $3 and an Explorer Day Pass is $15 (prices are subject to change).
+Please refer to Divvy's website for more information.
+$16.58 membership
+$1 + $0.18m

+Look for Casual riders that use the service frequently.
+People that spend around $16 per month.